Arcade-With-Us/Google-Cloud-Labs/Implementing Security in Dataplex/Readme.md

 ---
 ### For Task no 4
 1. Log out of the project as User 1.
+2. Click on the profile icon on the top right of the Google Cloud console.
+3. Click Sign out.
+If asked to confirm, click Leave.
 ---
 **After login into 2nd Student account please upload this file into bucket**: [Download test.csv](https://storage.googleapis.com/spls/gsp1157/test.csv)